ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 }
 ```

-## Cell Value
+## Cell Value: \<TValue\>

-When working with cell values it is now possible to provide a generic interface for the `value` property where this exists.
+When working with cell values it is possible to provide a generic interface for the `value` property.
+While this will often be a primitive type, such as `string` or `number`, it can also be a complex type.
+Using a generic for the cell value will enable accurate auto-completion and type-checking.

-### Stand-alone Use
+### Configure via Interfaces

-The generic parameter `TValue` needs to be explicitly provided to the interfaces when it is required.
-Here is an example of a `valueFormatter` for the price column where the `params.value` is now correctly typed as a `number` as we provide `number` to the `ValueFormatterParams` interface.
+The generic parameter `TValue` needs to be explicitly provided to each interface as required.
+Here is an example of a `valueFormatter` for the price column.
+The `params.value` property is correctly typed as a `number` due to setting `ValueFormatterParams<ICar, number>`.

 ```ts
 const colDefs: ColDef<ICar>[] = [